Forest Management Plan

 - Diverse viewpoints are respected and incorporated into the forest plan.
 A combination of working forests, special management areas, and ecological reserves create a balanced approach.

-The operation of the Community Forest is tied to the approved forest management plans and a 1979 voter approved initiative to manage the forests using ―ecological principles‖ with a portion of the net revenue to be used for parkland acquisition.
-The Arcata Forest was the first municipal forest certified in the U.S. under the Forest Stewardship Council (FSC).
+The operation of the Community Forest is tied to the approved forest management plans and a 1979 voter approved initiative to manage the forests using ecological principles with a portion of the net revenue to be used for parkland acquisition.

 Currently, the Community Forest generates annual revenue of approximately $500,000 which is more than is needed to be self–supporting.
 No tax revenues are used for the forest management activity.
 Excess net revenue is used to purchase and maintain other City parkland and open space.
 Several parks and open space areas have been purchased with timber harvest revenue, including the City’s main Community Park.
 The City pays timber yield tax to the state on timber harvested even though it does not pay property tax.